-Legal Entity Identifier: JKRTIGHINW64V4XLQD61

-ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS

-economic activity that contributes to Did this financial product have a sustainable investment objective? an environmental or social objective, Yes No provided that the investment does not It promoted Environmental/Social (E/S) It made a sustainable significantly harm characteristics and while it does not have investment with an any environmental or as its objective a sustainable investment, it environmental objective: % social objective and had a proportion of 22.7% of sustainable that the investee companies follow in economic activities that investments good governance qualify as environmentally practices. with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU The EU Taxonomy is in economic activities that do a classification Taxonomy system laid down in not qualify as with an environmental objective in Regulation (EU) environmentally sustainable 2020/852, economic activities that do not qualify as under the EU Taxonomy establishing a list of environmentally sustainable under the EU environmentally Taxonomy sustainable economic activities. with a social objective That Regulation does not lay down a list of It made sustainable It promoted E/S characteristics did not socially sustainable make any sustainable investments investments with a social economic activities.
-Sustainable objective : %

-All actual data within this periodic report are calculated on the closing date of the accounting year.
+Sustainable Product name : BNP PARIBAS FUNDS EMERGING BOND Legal Entity Identifier: 213800ZXFTEWI3P6ZI19 investment means an investment in an ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS economic activity that contributes to Did this financial product have a sustainable investment objective? an environmental or social objective, Yes × No provided that the investment does not It made a sustainable It promoted Environmental/Social (E/S) significantly harm characteristics and while it does not have investment with an any environmental or as its objective a sustainable investment, it environmental objective: % social objective and that the investee had a proportion of 4.8% of sustainable companies follow in economic activities that investments good governance qualify as environmentally practices. with an environmental objective in sustainable under the EU economic activities that gualify as Taxonomy environmentally sustainable under the EU The EU Taxonomy is in economic activities that do a classification Taxonomy system laid down in not qualify as with an environmental objective in Regulation (EU) environmentally sustainable × 2020/852, economic activities that do not qualify as under the EU Taxonomy establishing a list of environmentally sustainable under the EU environmentally Taxonomy sustainable economic activities. × with a social objective That Regulation does not lay down a list of It made sustainable It promoted E/S characteristics did not socially sustainable make any sustainable investments investments with a social economic activities.
+Sustainable objective : % investments with an environmental objective might be All actual data within this periodic report are calculated on the closing date of the accounting year.